lyle-nel/siga/README.md

 ```
 This works because the organisms are plain strings and the cracked.txt file stores them in the exact order they appear in the program during execution.

-####Example 8: I want to want to inflate(expand) an existing password cracking dictionary to contain more of the same words that are already in there.
+####Example 8: I want to want to inflate(expand) an existing password cracking dictionary to contain many variations on words that are already in there.

 Here is one way to do it: